raj911tx/raj911tx/README.md

-- 👋 Hi, I’m @raj911tx
+- 👋 Hi, I’m Rajarshi Karmakar
-- 👀 I’m interested in ...
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning Devops
+- 🌱 I’m currently learning :P
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me rajarshikarmakar@outlook.in

 <!---
 raj911tx/raj911tx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.